Note:

 'NGC6278_input/dynamite_input/'

-The names of the following files are also specified in the configuration file, in the locations
+The names of the necessary input files are also specified in the configuration file, at the following locations:

 system_components -> stars -> mge_pot